Skip to content

 • From August 2021 to June 2023, the percentage of bills receded from the pandemic peak and sat between 15 and 18 percent.

-• After the Fiscal Responsibility Act was enacted, which included a temporary suspension of the debt ceiling, the issuance of bills rose again to replenish Treasury’s cash reserves (which had been depleted during the debt limit impasse).
+• After the Fiscal Responsibility Act was enacted, which included a temporary suspension of the debt ceiling, the issuance of bills rose again to replenish the Treasury’s cash reserves (which had been depleted during the debt limit impasse).
 The proportion of bills exceeded 20 percent in September 2023 and remains above that level today.

 Treasury Borrowing Insights